Performance-boosting tips to speed up your DreamPress site

 [server]$ wp db optimize

-See the following article for details on how to optimize your database via SSH:
+• See this article for information on how to optimize your database via SSH.

-See the following article for details on how to optimize your database via phpMyAdmin:
+• See this article for details on how to optimize your database via phpMyAdmin.

 In addition to optimizing your database, it's useful to check the size of your wp_options table.
 Typically, this table should be under 1 MB, but plugins and other customizations can make this much larger.
 You will typically notice some slowness on your site if this table is over 3 MB.